 News & Resources

-If you're a prospective home buyer, chances are you're considering getting title insurance, or are curious about its necessity.
+If you're a prospective home buyer, chances are you're considering getting title insurance, or are wondering what sets it apart from other new home-related insurance types like mortgage insurance and property insurance.

 Coverage for the past, present, and future

-The scope of title insurance is fairly broad since it protects against things that may happen in the future – like someone stealing your identity and removing equity from your home, while also protecting your title for things that may have happened in the past – like old instruments on your title that were not properly discharged.
+The scope of title insurance is fairly broad since it protects against things that may happen in the future (like someone stealing your identity and removing equity from your home), while also safeguarding your title for events that may have happened in the past (like old instruments on your title that were not properly discharged).

 It even protects against some misconduct of the previous owner.
-If the previous owners did not remit property tax as they claimed to on closing, title insurance would ensure that those unpaid taxes did not end up as a lien on your property.
+For example, if the previous owners did not remit property tax as they claimed to on closing, title insurance would ensure that those unpaid taxes do not end up as a lien on your property.

-Among other things, title insurance protects against zoning issues, existing work orders, certain encroachments and set-back violations.
+Title insurance also protects against zoning issues, existing work orders, certain encroachments and set-back violations, among other things.

-If you already have a policy, it is always a good idea to read it over so you under not only what it covers but also what is not covered as well (flood damage, work orders arising out of work you completed on the property yourself, environmental hazards etc.)
+If you already have a title insurance policy, it is always a good idea to read it over so you under not only what it covers but also what is not covered (like flood damage, work orders arising out of work you completed on the property yourself, environmental hazards, and more.)

 How can I get title insurance?